peiyeliu/chemrxn-cleaner/paper.md

 Filters are simple callables returning booleans and may be freely composed.

 ### 4. Reporting and exporting
-The `reporter` module provides dataset summaries, including counts of dropped/retained reactions.
+The `reporter` module exposes the `CleaningStats`/`FilterStats` structures used by the cleaning pipeline to track how many reactions were kept, dropped, or failed to parse.
 Cleaned reactions can be exported to JSON or CSV.

 ### 5. ML utilities
 For rapid experimentation, the package includes: